-We file cases against the State of Michigan, counties, cities, townships, and muncipalities where people suffer harm due to a dangerous road or sidewalk.
+Our experienced personal injury lawyers file cases against the State of Michigan, counties, cities, townships, and muncipalities where people suffer harm due to a dangerous road or sidewalk.
 It is essential that the governmental agency responsible for maintaining the location of the injury be properly identified in order to pursue a case.
 These cases can result in sigificant settlements and money compensation for the injury victim.

 Many roadway defects are due to poor maintenance or the failure to repair a defective condition.
 There is a wide range of roadway defects, including: